rich98/redhat_ubuntu_audit/README.md

 User and group list
 Java check
 Password policies
-Runing services
+Running services

-I wanted to create a scrpt that dowa not rely on python c+ and used common linux commands.
+I wanted to create a scrpt that did not rely on Python c+ and used common Linux commands.

-However there are differeances between versions
+However, there are differences between versions

-In the ausitscript3.5.9 I usaed an if statement to determmine the linux version
+In the ausitscript3.5.9 I used an if statement to determine the Linux version

-In the ausitscript3.5.9 I used an if statement to determine the Linux version apt = Debian based os yum = red hat zipper = SUSE
+In the ausitscript3.5.9 I used an if statement to determine the Linux version apt = Debian-based os yum = red hat zipper = SUSE
-During the testing I found some packages where installed under pip and snap, a "if" staement has been added to check for packages
+During the testing, I found some packages were installed under pip and snap, a "if" statement has been added to check for packages

 Tested configs
-I can’t test every single version of linux, but I have written some legacy scripts for red hat enterprise 4,5, and 6.
-These should work on all versions of red hat and possible a few others these are basic.
+I can’t test every single version of Linux, but I have written some legacy scripts for Red Hat Enterprise 4,5, and 6.
+These should work on all versions of Red Hat and possibly a few others that are basic.

-Note that netstat is not installed by default on most ubuntu systems.
-The command will fail but its a soft fail.
+Note that Netstat is not installed by default on most Ubuntu systems.
+The command will fail but it's a soft fail.
-There is a slight fork for Centos 7 this file will disappear over time and will be incorporated in the main project.
+There is a slight fork for Centos 7 this file will disappear over time and will be incorporated into the main project.
 Please see the data matrix.pdf for more info.

-The CVE.sh is for ubuntu LTS 20 and above and will be update around twice a year (ish) This tests the environment for CVE vulnerabilities likeley this will spin off in to another repo By the way the for Centos\Rocky yum updateinfo list security --installed command is missing, paid service in enterprise versions.
-TYhis will in time will get branched off properly and be maintained as its own project
+The CVE.sh is for Ubuntu LTS 20 and above and will be updated around twice a year (ish) This tests the environment for CVE vulnerabilities likely this will spin off into another repo By the way the Centos\Rocky yum updateinfo list security --installed command is missing, paid service in enterprise versions.
+TYhis will in time get branched off properly and be maintained as its own project

-Over the next weeksa months I will start to add error checking just to tidy things up.
+Over the next weeks and months, I will start to add error checking just to tidy things up.

+Need a feature?
+Why not ask for it?
+What other versions of the Linux test?
+Happy to just point me at the ISO Feel free to contribute.

+Would you like to see the process info?
+Everything is shared under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007

 Need a feature?
 Why not ask for it!
 What other versions of linux test?
 Hazppy to just point me at the ISO